React-Automation-Studio/React-Automation-Studio/README.md

 React was chosen to develop the frontend for the PWA as it enables us to develop the frontend in a single language, i.e JavaScript  as opposed to conventional web development in HTML, JavaScript and CSS.
 The UI interfaces that we have created are highly responsive and offer a real-time experience as is shown in the example of a mobile view in in Fig. 1.

-We have integrated selected components from the Material-UI React component framework and the React-visgraphing framework with our system to create user interfaces with the same features that we use in our current CS-Studio operator interfaces.
-These components have been integrated with a data connection layer which handles, input and output, meta-data for labels, limits, precision, alarm sensitivity and initialisation from the pvServer.
+We have integrated selected components from the Material-UI React component framework and the React-vis graphing framework with our system to create user interfaces with the same features that we use in our current CS-Studio operator interfaces.
+These components have been integrated with a data connection layer which handles, input and output, meta-data for labels, limits, precision, alarm sensitivity and initialization from the pvServer.

 Some components can handle multiple PVs such as the graph or single PVs such as text inputs.
 For each of the components the PVs name can be declared using macros.
 The macros are replaced at component instantiation.
 This allows the  design of complex user interfaces that can be reused by simply grouping the components and changing the global macro to point to another system.